 - Once you push something to ~90% of the speed of light, it'll release a pretty similar amount of boom regardless of whether it is antimatter or not, because of the sheer amount of kinetic energy it possesses.
 The U-70 synchrotron could push a proton to 99.99% of the speed of light.
 Switching to antimatter would be a rounding error on the collision energies at that point; it would have made no difference.

-- Some gems have unusual colors not because of minor chemical contamination — for one, green diamonds.
+- Some gems have unusual colors not because of minor chemical contamination but because of structural changes due to radiation exposure— for one, green diamonds.
 They are either found in places where it was subjected to lots of penetrating radiation over centuries, or made by affecting a normal gem with the same... really quickly.

 - Another decorative application of high-energy beams: Lichtenberg figures.
 Like with gems, photo can't show all the beauty of mica-like light reflections in the fine 3D structure, though demonstrates the principle.